subhaze/CSS-Extended/README.md

 ###Sublime Text 2/3

-✓	Extended property/value CSS completions

-✓	Class completions

-✓	ID completions

-✓	pseudo selector completions

-✓	LESS variable completions

-✓	LESS mixin completions

-✓	SCSS variable completions

-✓	SCSS mixin completions
+####Completion Cache

 Caches completions on document save.

 * If the document is a .css file (stand alone file) it will add any symbols that are found to the main project index.

-* If the document is a .html/.php it will parse that file and extract any classes/IDs found within style tags and only show you those completions, plus any from the main project cache.
+* If the document is a .html/.php/etc... it will parse that file and extract any classes/IDs found within style tags and only show you those completions within that file, plus any from the main project cache.

+######Loading External Styles

+You can eager load files from folders outside of your project via `load_external_files` setting.
+Provide an absolute path to any folder and the plugin will load in all css/less/scss files found within it.

+####Property/Value Completions

 property/value completions such as `box-sizing`, additional font names for `font-family`, `animation`, `flex-box`, etc...